NotReeceHarris/cryptic.js/README.md

 Replace `X` with the port number you want to use.
 This will create a public URL that you can use to access your local server securely.

-- Once the HTTP tunnel is created, copy the public URL provided by ngrok.
+- Once the TCP tunnel is created, copy the public URL provided by ngrok.
 - Start Cryptic js and enter the ngrok URL when prompted for the host's IP address and port number.

 Note: If you are using Cryptic js version `1.2.x` or higher, you can set up ngrok automatically by running the following command instead of the crypticjs command: